FRRouting/frr/doc/user/bgp.rst

 .. clicmd:: bgp graceful-restart

-   This command will enable BGP graceful restart ifunctionality at the global level.
+   This command will enable BGP graceful restart functionality at the global level.

 .. clicmd:: bgp graceful-restart disable